Skip to content

 Fun fact

-O2 in its singlet state can be dangerous (see e.g. 🔗this paper), so treating the spin correctly is important!
+O2 can exist in its non-magnetic state, but it this state it is actually quite dangerous (see e.g. 🔗this paper), so treating the spin correctly is important for your health!

 Iron

-One of the most common magnetic crystal is iron, so we'll examine this.
+One of the most common magnetic crystals is iron, so we'll study this material.
 The directory 02_Fe contains an input file for iron.
-Note this is a BCC structure (as set by ibrav = 3 in the input file), whereas most of the crystals structures you have examined previously were FCC.
+Note this is a BCC crystal structure (as set by ibrav = 3 in the input file), whereas most of the crystal structures you have studied so far in the labs have been FCC.
 The calculation has been set up in the usual way for a metallic system.

 Task 2.1 - Fixed Magnetization

-1. Run this calculation and check everything worked as expected.
-What is the final energy?
+1. Run this calculation and check everything works as expected.
+What is the final total energy?

 Answer

-2. Now make a copy of the calculation directory and in this, modify the calculation to turn on spin polarization.
-Try running the calculation with tot_magnetization = 0.0 first, and compare your total energy to that obtained using doubly degenerate bands.
+2. Now make a copy of the calculation directory and in this new directory, modify the input file to allow for spin polarization.
+Try running the calculation with tot_magnetization = 0.0 first, and compare your total energy to the one obtained using doubly degenerate bands.

 Warning